 Our leadership also has allowed us to maintain a competitive position in the latest generations of gold and copper ball bonders, which enables our customers to handle the leading technologies in terms of bond pad pitch, silicon with the latest node and complex wire bonding requirement.
-We continue to see demand for our large bondable area ("LA") configured machines.
-This LA option is now available on all of our Power Series ("PS") models and allows our customers to gain added efficiencies and to reduce the cost of packaging.
+We continue to see demand for our large bondable area ("LA" and "ELA") configured machines.
+Both LA and ELA options are now available on all of our Power Series ("PS") models and allow our customers to gain added efficiencies and to reduce the cost of packaging.

-We also leverage the technology leadership of our equipment by optimizing our bonder platforms, and we deliver variants of our products to serve emerging high-growth markets.
-For example, we have developed extensions of our main ball bonding platforms to address opportunities in LED assembly, in particular for general lighting.
-We expect the next wave of growth in the LED market to be high brightness LED for general lighting.
-We also believe there is an opportunity for growth in wire bonding sales at wafer level using our AT Premier PLUS.
+We optimize our bonder platforms to deliver variants of our products to serve emerging high-growth markets.
+For example, we have developed extensions of our main ball bonding platforms (IConn PS MEM PLUS) to address opportunities in memory assembly, in particular for NAND Flash storage.

 Our leading technology for wedge bonder equipment uses ribbon or heavy wire for different applications such as power electronics, automotive and semiconductor applications.
-The advanced interconnect capabilities of PowerFusionPS improve the processing of high-density power packages, due to an expanded bondable area, wider leadframe capability, superior indexing accuracy and teach mode.
-We have also completed the design and development of our next generation hybrid wedge bonder, Asterion, which was launched in March 2015.
+The advanced interconnect capabilities of PowerFusion^{PS} improve the processing of high-density power packages, due to an expanded bondable area, wider leadframe capability, indexing accuracy and teach mode.
 In all cases, we are making a concerted effort to develop commonality of subsystems and design practices, in order to improve performance and design efficiencies.
-We believe this will benefit us in maintaining our leadership position in the wedge bonding market and increase synergies between the various engineering product groups.
+We believe this will benefit us as it will increase synergies between the various engineering product groups.
 Furthermore, we continually research adjacent market segments where our technologies could be used.
 Many of these initiatives are in the early stages of development and some have yielded results.